discretize/discretize-guides/builds/guardian/power-dragonhunter/index.md

 ### **Precast**
 - Precast your Traps (<Skill id="30364"/> and <Skill id="30273"/>) on the boss and force your team to `/gg`.
-- Use <Skill name="Empower"/> to help with might.
+- Use <Skill name="Empower"/> to help with <Boon name="might"/>.
 Blast the fire field with <Skill name="Holy Strike"/> and <Skill name="Mighty blow"/>.
 - Take the mistlock.
 - You can precast <Skill id="29789"/> (LB4), <Skill id="9097"/> (Sw2) and <Skill id="9090"/> (Sc2) on the boss if you are using a portal.

 ### **100%-66%**
-Your gameplay is heavily influenced by the dps your team can pull.
-If your team has very high dps (phases Siax in >5s) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
+- Your gameplay is heavily influenced by the dps your team can pull.
+- If your team has very high dps (phases Siax in >5s) you wanna precast <Skill name="Bane Signet"/> and fire everything you have as soon as you are getting in combat.
-No matter what group you are running with, start on scepter/sword!
-If you are running in a PuG or just clear it daily, it is beneficial to delay your traps slightly, to fit more of the hits into the cc bar.
-In a fast team save <Skill name="bindingblade"/> for the 2nd phase when the adds spawn, if not use it.
+- No matter what group you are running with, start on scepter/sword!
+- If you are running in a PuG or just clear it daily, it is beneficial to delay your traps slightly, to fit more of the hits into the cc bar.
+- In a fast team save <Skill name="bindingblade"/> for the 2nd phase when the adds spawn, if not use it.
 Just make sure to press it when the adds are in range for big dps.

 ### *1st Add*
 - Use <Skill name="spearofjustice"/> on your add for the modifier from <Trait name="biggamehunter"/>.